-Next for every target firm involved in the deal, we obtain stock prices and financial data from Datastream and Worldscope databases, our matching variables are Datastream code, firm name, and country of primary listing.
-As Datastream codes for U.S. firms in SDC are largely missing, we complete our sample by matching U.S. targets to CRSP/Compustat using the 6-digit CUSIP and firm name.
-Till this step, our sample to 1019(1926) failed financial (strategic) bids.
-We drop bids in which target stock price data is not available 275 days prior to bid announcement.
-Till this step, our sample to 948 (1458) failed financial (strategic) bids.
-Next, we drop deals where the offer price is lower than the market price.
-That leads our sample to 877(1327) failed financial (strategic) bid.
+Next, for every target firm involved in a deal, we obtain stock prices and financial data from Datastream and Worldscope databases for non-US firms and from CRSP and Compustat for US firms.
+To add price and financial data to our sample of failed deals we use as matching variables the Datastream code, the firm name, and the country of primary listing for non-US firms.
+Then, we use the 6-digit CUSIP and the firm name for US firms since the Datastream code for these firms in largely missing in the SDC database.
+Adding available price and financial data reduces our sample to 2'945 failed deals; that is 1'019 (1'926) involving financial (strategic) bidders.
+We then drop deals for which target stock price data is not available 275 days prior to the bid announcement date 14 and deals where the offer price is lower than the market price.
+With this step, our sample shrinks to a total of 2'204 failed deals involving 877 (1'327) failed deals by financial (strategic) bidders.

-&lt;sup>11 This step excludes bids where the target is a private firm.
-SDC consider firms with more than 50 percent free-float as public firms.
-Tough undervaluation hypothesis may also apply to minority interest bid, we use takeover bids for two reasons.
+11 Tough undervaluation hypothesis may also apply to minority interest bid, we use takeover bids for two reasons.
 First, a takeover bid catches much more market attention than a minority purchase and enable us to see more clearly corrections and reversion in price from bid news to withdrawal news.
 Second, the sample size of minority bid failures is too small to provide statistical significance once we require disclosed premium and listed targets.

-&lt;sup>13 As a robustness check (not reported), we re-conduct all estimation, including bids where targets are from the financial service sector and acquirers are strategic.
+12 In un-reported tests, we re-do all estimations including bids where targets are from the financial service sector and acquirers are strategic.
 Our results do not change.

-&lt;sup>14 Datastream assigns different DS codes to cross-listed firms by stock exchange.
+13 Datastream assigns different DS codes to cross-listed firms by stock exchange.
 Matching by DS code assigned to primary stock exchange, we neglect trades on other stock exchanges.
 But this does not impose major distortion in measuring cumulative abnormal returns for a multiple-week event window because price parity deviation incurs in multi-market intraday trading (Gagnon and Karolyi, 2010).
 Datastream also assign different DS codes for a single firm from countries in which different classes of shares are issued to citizens and foreigners, such as China.
 Accounting for only 1 percent of our sample, this again should not cause any big problem.